REST API for PostgreSQL with Node.js

 This configuration ensures that the API is both accessible and secure, providing a streamlined interface for database operations.
 It is ideal for scenarios requiring database interaction from web applications, mobile apps, or external services.

-Database Initialization: PostgreSQL setup
+Database Initialization: PostgreSQL Setup

 First, start a new PostgreSQL database server on UCloud.
 In this example we use the default settings for database name, user and password.